NBA Draft 2018: Here Are Six Players Celtics Could Target With No. 27 Pick

 Jalen Brunson, G, Villanova (6-foot-3, 200 pounds)

 If the Celtics want a polished, NBA-ready guard, Brunson is their man.
-The 21-year-old is a two-time NCAA champion and reigning National College Player of the Year after averaging 18.9 points and 4.9 assists per game for the Wildcats this season.
+The 21-year-old is a two-time NCAA champion and reigning National College Player of the Year after averaging 18.9 points and 4.9 assists per game for the Wildcats this past season.
 He’s not as strong a defender as some other players on this list, but Boston worked him out over the weekend, so there’s clearly interest.

 Bruce Brown, G, Miami (6-foot-5, 190 pounds)

 Like Evans, Brown is holding his second workout for the Celtics this week.
-The Boston native saw his draft stock drop a bit during an injury-riddled sophomore campaign, but he was originally projected as a lottery pick thanks to his explosiveness on offense and versatility on defense (much in the mold of Jaylen Brown).
+The Boston native saw his draft stock drop a bit during an injury-riddled sophomore campaign, but he originally was projected as a lottery pick thanks to his explosiveness on offense and versatility on defense (much in the mold of Jaylen Brown).
 The C’s also have a Miami connection: assistant coach Jay Larranaga is the son of Hurricanes head coach Jim Larranaga.

 Grayson Allen, PG, Duke (6-foot-5, 205 pounds)

 Do a lot of people hate Allen?
 Yes.
 Is he a good basketball player?
 Also yes.
-The fiery guard is more than just an instigator: He averaged 15.5 points and 4.6 assists per game this season for a very good Duke team and has been the team’s leader since his sophomore season.
+The fiery guard is more than just an instigator: He averaged 15.5 points and 4.6 assists per game this past season for a very good Duke team and has been the team’s leader since his sophomore season.
 You’d best believe Jayson Tatum (who overlapped with Allen in 2017) and Kyrie Irving will be pestering Ainge to add another Blue Devil to their squad, too.

 Thumbnail photo via Kyle Terada/USA TODAY Sports Images